Authorizing Zoho eProtect to access Google Workspace

 • client_id - Enter this in the Client ID field during scope definition.

-7. Follow the instructions given in the Granting access to Service Account section, to define the scopes that can be accessed by the service account.
+8. Follow the steps provided in the Granting access to Service Account section, to define the scopes that can be accessed by the service account.

 Authorize using the Google Developers Console

-The steps that follow are required if you wish to authorize using the P12 file.
+The steps in this section are required if you wish to download the JSON or P12 key file using the manual method.
 If you have already downloaded the JSON file, you can proceed to the Granting access to Service Account step.
-Authorizing Zoho eProtect to access your account using the P12 method involves the below steps:
+Below are the steps to authorize Zoho eProtect using the manual method:

 Creating G Suite Service Account: